 1916 - One of the entries in the Miscellaneous Class this year is listed as a "Truffles Hunter."
 Later, nearly 30 dogs of different breeds compete in the Best In Show ring.
 A panel of five judges selects Ch.
 Matford Vic for her second consecutive BIS at Westminster

-1917 - A special hero of World War I, a German Shepherd named Filax of Lewanno who had brought 54 wounded soldiers to safety, was exhibited at Westminster.
+1917 - A special hero of World War I, a German Shepherd named Filax of Lewanno which had brought 54 wounded soldiers to safety, was exhibited at Westminster.

 1918 - The profits of this show were donated to the American Red Cross in support of the war effort.

-1919 - Once again, profits were donated to the American Red Cross.
-While the war was over, Westminster offered special "Service Classes" for those who were serving or had served in the Armed Forces.
+1919 - Once again, profits are donated to the American Red Cross.
+The war is over, but Westminster offers special "Service Classes" for those who were serving or had served in the Armed Forces.

 1923 - No Best In Show prize is awarded because of ongoing changes in American Kennel Club rules.